-Twenty-six clubs have applied for the FAW Tier 1 Licence for the 2022/23 season, which is a prerequisite for participation in the JD Cymru Premier.
+Twenty-five clubs have applied for the FAW Tier 1 Licence for the 2023/24 season.

-All 12 JD Cymru Premier clubs have applied, along with six clubs from JD Cymru North and eight clubs from JD Cymru South.
+All 12 JD Cymru Premier clubs have applied, along with four clubs from JD Cymru North and nine clubs from JD Cymru South.

 The Club Licensing system aims to assist the continual improvement and development of football clubs at the top level within Wales.

 JD Cymru Premier (Tier 1)

 Cardiff Met University

 The New Saints